TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Orbital solution

 \subsection{TOI-3288}

-TOI-3288 b is a \mcmc{$2.11 \pm 0.08\mjup$} gas giant planet transiting a K9V star every 1.4 days.
-With a radius of \mcmc{$1.00\pm0.03\rjup$} and a equilibrium temperature of \mcmc{$1059\,\mathrm{K}$} it is a relatively massive Hot Jupiter.
-Fig.~\ref{fig:TOI-3288_SG1} shows the photometric data with the derived orbital solution.
-We fixed the dilution factor for the \textit{TESS} light curves as these are corrected for contamination and fitted dilution factors to the remaining light curves.
-We find \mcmc{$\sim1~\%$} contamination in the fit for all ground-based photometry.
+TOI-3288 b is a $2.11 \pm 0.08\mjup$ gas giant planet transiting a K9V star every 1.4 days.
+With a radius of $1.00\pm0.03\rjup$ and a equilibrium temperature of $1059\pm20~\mathrm{K}$ it is a relatively massive Hot Jupiter.
+Fig.~\ref{fig:TOI-3288_SG1} shows the photometric data with the derived median posterior model.